 Insurance Laws definition

-Insurance Laws means all Laws applicable to the business of insurance or the regulation of insurance companies and all applicable directives of, and market conduct recommendations resulting from market conduct examinations of, Insurance Regulators.
+Insurance Laws means all Applicable Laws applicable to the business of insurance and the regulation of insurance holding companies, whether domestic or foreign, and all applicable orders and directives of Governmental Authorities and market conduct recommendations resulting from market conduct examinations of Insurance Regulators.

 Insurance Laws means any state, local or foreign statute, and any rule or regulation thereunder, regulating (i) transactions and dealings in insurance or (ii) any Person or entity engaging in the business of issuing, selling or otherwise providing insurance.